-Back trajectories are plotted in Figure 9 (for seasonal subsets, see SI Sect.
-S7).
-For our study period, 15 of 3176 trajectories are considered high INP cases and displayed in Fig. 9b.
-Some air masses during the high INP period show a westward trajectory from northeastern Alaska.
-While they appear to pass over the Prudhoe Bay oil field region, distinguishing the influence from that region would require further analysis and attention to resolution beyond the scope here.
-Besides Prudhoe Bay, maritime contributions originating from the North Pacific Ocean are a significant source of high INP trajectories at BRW especially in the summertime (SI Figs. S6 and S7).
+appear to pass over the Prudhoe Bay oil field region, distinguishing the influence from that region would require further analysis and attention to resolution that is beyond the scope of this study.
+Besides Prudhoe Bay, maritime contributions originating from the North Pacific Ocean are a significant source of high-INP trajectories at BRW, especially in the summertime (Figs. S6 and S7).